Improving Exoplanet Detection Power: Multivariate Gaussian Process Models for Stellar Activity: Introduction

-\section{Motivation}
+\subsection{Motivation}

 In this paper, we present a statistical framework to improve the sensitivity of astronomical surveys for detecting exoplanets, i.e., planets orbiting stars other than the Sun.
 As a planet orbits a star, the planet's gravitational force causes the star to orbit around the center of mass of the system.
-Consequently, the starlight appears to be alternately shifted to longer (redder) and shorter (bluer) wavelengths, as the star moves away from and towards the observer, respectively, due to the Doppler effect caused by this motion.
+Consequently, the starlight appears to be alternately shifted to longer (redder) and shorter (bluer) wavelengths, as the star moves away from and towards the observer, respectively.
+That is, the observed starlight contains a periodic signal due to the Doppler effect resulting from the star's motion.

-While the Doppler effect due to a planet is very small, modern astronomical instrumentation can detect these Doppler shifts by carefully analyzing the spectrum (i.e., the intensity of starlight as a function of wavelength) of the host star \citep[e.g.,][]{butler1996attaining,baranne1996elodie,phase2003setting}.
-An example spectrum is shown in the left panel of Figure \ref{fig:spectrum}.
-The spectrum contains many tens of thousands of spectral ``lines'' (i.e., dips in the stellar spectrum) due to absorption of light of specific wavelengths determined by the quantum mechanical energy levels of atoms in the upper layers of the star's atmosphere.
-The spectral lines have non-zero width due to several factors including the rotation of the star, which causes some blurring across wavelengths.
-Figure \ref{fig:spectrum_effect} (discussed in Section \ref{sec:soap}) zooms in on one small portion of the spectrum, so individual spectral lines can be distinguished.
-The Doppler effect is detected by measuring how the observed wavelengths of the spectral lines shift from one observation to another.
-In practice this shift is extremely small, but astronomers are able to obtain the high precision needed by analyzing the spectrum over a broad range of wavelengths containing many thousands of spectral lines.
+In radial velocity exoplanet surveys, the raw data are a time series of high-dimensional spectra, and it is from these that the magnitude of the Doppler effect is measured, as we now explain.
+A spectrum is the intensity of starlight as a function of wavelength, and an example spectrum is shown in the left panel of Figure \ref{fig:spectrum}.
+The spectrum contains many tens of thousands of spectral ``lines'' (i.e., dips in the stellar spectrum) because the star's atmosphere absorbs light at specific wavelengths.
+The Doppler effect is detected by measuring how the observed wavelengths of the spectral lines are shifted over time.
+In particular, if $f$ denotes the unperturbed stellar spectrum, and $z(t)$ denotes the Doppler shift at time $t$, then the observed spectrum at time $t$ and wavelength $\lambda$ is given by

+where $\epsilon_{t\lambda}$ denotes noise.
+While the Doppler shifts $z(t)$ due to a planet are very small, modern astronomical instrumentation can detect them by jointly analyzing many spectral lines, e.g., \citet{butler1996attaining,baranne1996elodie,phase2003setting}.